 (M) A description of any wastewater treatment processes, such as neutralization, oil/water separation, silver recovery, or precipitation of solids or metals, etc. which the registrant utilizes or will utilize to achieve compliance with any of the effluent limits specified in Section 5(a) of this general permit.

-(N) For discharges eligible to be covered under this general permit which were covered under the General Permit for Miscellaneous Discharges of Sewer Compatible Wastewater effective on May 3, 2018, or the General Permit for the Discharge of Vehicle Maintenance Wastewater effective on January 23, 2011, a copy of written approval from the applicable POTW Authority for the discharge.
+(N) For discharges eligible to be covered under this general permit which were covered under the General Permit for Miscellaneous Discharges of Sewer Compatible Wastewater effective on May 3, 2018, a copy of the certificate of registration from the commissioner for the discharge.

 (O) For existing discharges only, one screening analysis from the testing of a sample taken within ninety (90) days of registration or the most recent sampling event for pollutants specified by Section 5(b)(1) of this general permit shall be submitted with the registration form.